 When you study to UNDERSTAND something, it will help you feel more confident when you take the exam because you never know what kind of questions they will give.
 But, still, it’s going to help you become a better clinician as you’re going to be able to think through any case that comes your way.

-One of the top three strategies to prepare and pass the CHT exam is scheduling your time.
+Top three strategies to prepare and pass the CHT exam is scheduling your time.

 You’ve got to spread out your study time.
 Whatever is not written down will not get done.
 So what will your week look like?
 Whether you start on a Monday or start on a Sunday, begin to map it out and be realistic because if you’re not realistic with yourself, you’re going to set unrealistic goals that won’t be met.